 Elementary School Students

 - Approved offline electives: private music lessons, band, choir, choreography (ballet/dance), cinematography, art/drawing, home economics, physical education, and organized sports.
-For other electives, please contact your counselor to get an activity approved.
+Concerning other electives, please contact your counselor for approval.

 - The Every Kid in a Park initiative provides all fourth grade students, including homeschooled students, and their families with free admission to national parks and other federal lands and waters for a full school year.
 Additional information can be found here.